dat-ecosystem/dat/README.md

 ❯ dat create
 Welcome to dat program!
 You can turn any folder on your computer into a Dat.
-A Dat is a folder with some magic.
+A dat is a folder with some magic.
 ```

 This will create a new (empty) dat.
 Dat will print a link, share this link to give others access to view your files.